Picture letters and postcards before phones could send photos

 Also very widely available - although they didn't appeal at all to me - were postcards depicting bawdy drawings, suggesting the type of enjoyment that senders wanted to imply that they were having.

 When, as a teenager away from home, I sent postcards to my parents, I tended to choose pictures of where I happened to be at the time.
 I expected my parents to return them to me when I got home so that I could put them in my photo album.

 I always found it amusing to see how different people used the message space on postcards.
 Some had a lot to say which resulted in cramped writing which often strayed into the margin of the address space.
 Other people, though, clearly didn't know what to say and were only writing because a postcard was expected.
 They wrote very little with very large, widely spaced writing.

 At that time, postage was cheaper for postcards than for letters, and until 1968 there was no distinction between first and second class.
 Postage was also cheaper for letters and greeting cards if they were in unsealed envelopes.

 As far as I remember, picture letters had to be taken to a post office to be weighed, as the cost of postage depended on weight, and therefore on the length of the letter.
 Only post offices and their vending machines were allowed to sell stamps.

-Presents had to be something different from what could be bought at home, so they had to be memorabilia of the holiday location in some way, like the toasting fork illustrated elsewhere on this website or specialist local food.
+Presents to take back had to be something different from what could be bought at home, so they had to be memorabilia of the holiday location in some way, like the toasting fork illustrated elsewhere on this website or specialist local food.

 The practice of giving presents largely died over the years as shops became chain stores identical in every town.
 Picture letters also largely died out, and although picture postcards continue to bought and sent, this is in smaller numbers.
 The demise is almost certainly due to instant electronic messaging.